Leadership 2011 Program

-Leadership 2010 is a new leadership program offered from the Kean University Center for Leadership and Service.
-Leadership 2010 will engage Kean University's current and rising leaders through a series of workshop lectures, discussions, activities and games - all geared to develop the whole leader.
+Leadership 2011 is a leadership program offered from the Kean University Center for Leadership and Service.
+Leadership 2011 will engage Kean University's current and rising leaders through a series of workshop lectures, discussions, activities and games - all geared to develop the organizational leader.

 Prior to each workshop, participants will be given the chance to interact and network with a dinner.
 Workshops are held on Wednesday nights, following the 5:30 p.m. dinner, at 6 p.m.
 Workshop topics and activities will range from week to week during the eight-week program.

-In addition to participating in the workshops, Leadership 2010 will enable the student leaders to work together to plan, propose, implement and participate in a community service project demonstrating their skills and abilities.
-The leaders will also be introduced to Kean University's new first-year student Bronze leaders for the chance to develop a mentoring opportunity.
+In addition to participating in the workshops, Leadership 2011 will enable the student leaders to work together to plan, propose, implement and participate in a community service project demonstrating their skills and abilities.

 All Kean University undergraduate students, with more than 18 credits obtained, and graduate students are encouraged to apply.
 Prior formal leadership experience is not required.
 Applicants are only asked to possess a desire to bring about positive change to their organizations and community.

-Applications are due online by Thursday, February 11, 2010.
-If you have any questions, please do not hesitate to contact the Center for Leadership and Service using the contact information provided.
+Applications for priority admission into the Leadership 2011 program are due online by Tuesday, December 14, 2010.
+If spaces are available, additional applications will be accepted for late admission up until Tuesday, January 25, 2011.
+If you have any questions, please do not hesitate to contact the Center for Leadership and Service.

 About the Program

 During your years at Kean, you have experienced amazing growth both intellectually and personally.
-The Leadership 2010 program is a pilot program designed foster and enhance your learning and development to develop greater self-knowledge and leadership competence.
+The Leadership 2011 program is a program designed foster and enhance your learning and development to develop greater group, and organizational leadership competence.

-Offered through the Center for Leadership and Service in spring 2010, Leadership 2010 is designed for up to fifty dedicated and committed students in a fast paced eight week dinner-workshop series.
-Throughout the program, participants will not only learn about themselves and develop their skills, but implement the skills learned to effectively work with others to complete a project that will bring about change in our community.
+Offered through the Center for Leadership and Service in spring 2011, Leadership 2011 is designed for up to thirty dedicated and committed students in a fast paced eight week dinner-workshop series.
+Throughout the program, participants will not only learn about being part of a group/organization and develop their group collaboration skills, but implement the skills learned to effectively work with others to complete a project that will bring about change in our community.
 If you want to get involved and have an impact in your community, this program is ideal for you.